 “Do you know the only thing that gives me pleasure?
 It’s to see my dividends coming in.”
 John D. Rockefeller

-I am sure many are way more advanced than me in tracking their dividend, but let me share a bit on how I do it for my own portfolio.
+I am sure many are way more advanced than me in tracking their dividend, but let me share a bit about how I do it for my own portfolio.

 However, before I begin, I would like to highlight that to me personally, the focus on any stock/REIT investment should not be just on or primarily on the dividend yield or payout amount.
 The focus should be on the fundamental of the companies (behind the stock) and industries they are operating in as well as the narratives of the business.

-A long term consistent growing dividend income (or capital gains) should be a by-product of companies which managed to increase their earnings and which fundamentally alright.
+A long-term consistent growing dividend income (or capital gains) should be a by-product of companies which managed to increase their earnings and which are fundamentally alright.

-These sites are just tools for me to track these income which I hope will consistently grow over the years.
+These sites are just tools for me to track these incomes which I hope will consistently grow over the years.

 A good website to track Singapore listed stocks dividend payouts is Dividend.sg.